 BennBridge calculates the credit risk applicable to its non-AIFM activities under the simplified approach.

-For the period ended 5 April 2018, BennBridge’s capital resource requirement under Pillar 1 was £251k.
+For the period ended 30 June 2020, BennBridge’s capital resource requirement under Pillar 1 was £361k and the Firm had surplus own funds of £389k.

 BennBridge’s remuneration policy complies with the requirements set out in Article 14 of the Alternative Investment Fund Managers Directive (“AIFMD”) and chapter 19B (the “AIFM Remuneration Code”) of the FCA’s Senior Management Arrangements, Systems and Controls Sourcebook (“SYSC”).